protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

-**Unverified extension field number allocation strategies are not recommended** because the [Consequences of Reusing Field Numbers](#consequences) fall on all extenders of a message (not just the developer that didn't follow the rules).
-If your use case requires very low coordination, consider using the [`Any` message](/reference/protobuf/google.protobuf#any) instead.
+**Unverified extension field number allocation strategies are not recommended** because the [Consequences of Reusing Field Numbers](#consequences) fall on all extenders of a message (not just the developer that didn't follow the recommendations).
+If your use case requires very low coordination, consider using the
+[`Any` message](/reference/protobuf/google.protobuf#any)
+instead.